inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 what to do.
 On the other hand, these roles have some overlap, for example that maybe the tester sees something that needs to be fixed, can not reach some code, or that the developer/UX-designer needs a specific test.
 We are then assigning issues to each other and specify the task needs to be done, but sometimes this results in a lot of waiting for the person requesting these changing and the person needs to get this done before doing anything else.
-We are going to discuss how to make a good solution for this.
+We have discussed how this can be handled, and agreed on that small fixes can be done even though it is not your area of responsibility.

 ### Retrospective
 Working in this iteration has been different.
 We have not been able to meet in person and all our communication has moved